yandex-cloud/docs/en/interconnect/concepts/routing.md

 Two long prefixes from the client infrastructure, `10.0.0.0/9` and `10.128.0.0/9`, are announced over BGP by a client router via the `M9` point of presence to {{ yandex-cloud }}.

-A standby connection from {{ yandex-cloud }} to the client infrastructure is set up by deploying a VPN gateway with IPSEC support in the `ru-central1-b` availability zone and setting up static routing in the VPC network.
+A standby connection from {{ yandex-cloud }} to the client infrastructure is set up by deploying a VPN gateway with IPSEC support in the `{{ region-id }}-b` availability zone and setting up static routing in the VPC network.

 For each subnet with cloud resources in all three availability zones, a single route table with the static route (prefix) `10.0.0.0/8 via 172.16.2.10` is used.
 Since this `/8` route (prefix) is shorter than the longer `/9` prefixes announced over BGP, it will have a lower priority while the {{ interconnect-name }} connection is running.